kit-cel/gr-lte/README.md

 Requirements
 ------------
-- GNU Radio 3.7
+- GNU Radio 3.7.6 or newer
+    - some bugs just got fixed in this new version and we take advantage of them.
     - all code was moved to GR 3.7 API.
-    - old code is not removed so far but should be regarded deprecated.

 - GR 3.6.5.1 (deprecated)
     - use commit tagged with 'gnuradio-v3.6.5.1'